dokar3/quickjs-kt/README.md

    ```

 > [!NOTE]
-> The typed functions only support 1 parameter, it will throw if no parameter is passed or multiple parameters are passed.
+> Functions with generic <T, R> require exactly 1 parameter on the JS side, it will throw if no parameter is passed or multiple parameters are passed.

 # Error handling